2.1 - From unknown to known on the website

-- Next, go to the Homepage.
-Open the X-ray panel and have a look at your Experience Events.
+- Next, open the X-ray panel and have a look at your Experience Events.

-- On the Home page, click another product.
+- Go back to the Home page, and click another product.
 Another Experience Event has been sent to Adobe Experience Platform.

 - Go to the Register/Login page.
 Fill out your registration details and click CREATE ACCOUNT.